 Discovering and enhancing your innate talents and abilities is something that we all consider extremely important for our personal development.
-Knowing what we are worth naturally is something that we can find out through tools such as the Gallup Talents, for example, and that gives us back, from a list of 34 possible skills, those 4 or 5 in which we stand out above the others.
+Knowing what we are worth naturally is something that we can find out through tools such as the Gallup Talents test, for example, and that gives us back, from a list of 34 possible skills, those 4 or 5 in which we stand out above the others.

 A talent is a concept

 The main talents or innate abilities that each one of us has do not happen to be more than a set of personal characteristics and ways of doing the things that make us good in that particular area.
 But a talent without a practical specification is no more than a concept of knowing how to be good in a certain field that is still too generic to allow us to produce practical results of its application in our life.
-Being happy with the selection of our talents and not finding the adequated channel to express them is almost as useless as not doing anything.
+Being happy with the selection of our talents and not finding the adequate channel to express them is almost as useless as not doing anything.